moq-wg/warp-streaming-format/draft-ietf-moq-msf.md

 Required: Optional    JSON Type: Array    Location: Track Object

 Certain tracks may depend on other tracks for decoding.
 Dependencies holds an array of track names {{trackname}} on which the current track is dependent.
+Each element is a JSON string mapped and compared as defined in {{namemapping}}.
 Since only the track name is signaled, the namespace of the dependencies is assumed to match that of the track declaring the dependencies.
+Each element MUST match the Track Name of exactly one other track object in the same namespace within the catalog; a catalog in which a dependency does not resolve is invalid.

 ### Template {#template}
 Required: Optional   JSON Type: Array    Location: Track Object